 - freshly ground black pepper

-Use a serrated knife to cut the bread into approximately 1-1/2-inch cubes.
+Cut the bread into approximately 1 1/2-inch cubes.
 Set aside.

 Add the bread cubes to the bowl and toss until all of the bread is well coated with the mixture.
 (This is easiest if you use your hands.)

 Preheat the oven to 400 degrees F, and let the bread marinate for 10 minutes.